-- Program Name: a custom program name, up to 20 characters. - Enabled: program enable flag.
+- Program Name: a custom program name, up to 20 characters.
+See the next page for special program names. - Enabled: program enable flag.
 Default is enabled. - Use Weather Adjustment: when checked, the % Watering applies to all station water times in this program.
 Default is on. - Start Time: the first start time of the program (e.g. 8:00 AM).
 Also supports sunrise or sunset time +/- offset as start time.